 Julia is involved in several initiatives to support K-12 educators interested in incorporating recent scholarship in their California history curricula.
-She is currently collaborating with the UC Berkeley History-Social Science Project to host a K-12 teachers' institute on histories of slavery in California, to be held in June 2022.
+In summer 2022 she collaborated with the UC Berkeley History-Social Science Project to host a K-12 teachers' institute on histories of slavery in California.
 She also spearheaded H-Net's Teach California project, an initiative to make university-developed teaching resources accessible to educators in K-12 and community college spaces.

 North American West